When Do The Sister Chromatids Separate

 Evolutionary Perspectives

 The conservation of sister chromatid separation mechanisms across eukaryotes underscores their evolutionary importance.
-Also, from yeast to humans, the core components—cohesin, separase, and the APC/C—are remarkably similar, suggesting that this system evolved early and has been preserved due to its critical role in survival.
+From yeast to humans, the core components—cohesin, separase, and the APC/C—are remarkably similar, suggesting that this system evolved early and has been preserved due to its critical role in survival.
 Comparative studies in organisms with unique reproductive strategies, such as plants or fungi, also reveal adaptations in how chromatid separation is regulated, offering clues about the flexibility and robustness of these processes.

 Future Directions